thedersen/arc-macro-jwt/README.md

 default false #Set to true to secure all routes (@jwt pragmas in .arc-config are ignored)

 @http
-get / #Not secured
+get /
-get /foo --jwt #Secured with default scopes get /bar --jwt read:bar,... #Secured with specified scopes
+get /foo
+get /bar

 @macros
 arc-macro-jwt